matekasse/matekasse/api/README.md

 3. Start the backend according to the dev setup.

-3. Run `yarn build` in the `api` folder.
+4. Run `yarn build` in the `api` folder.

-4. Now is the time to adjust the models.
+5. Now is the time to adjust the models.

-5. Run `yarn typeorm migration:generate -n CreateDatabase` in the `api` folder, where `CreateDatabase` should be the name of the new migration.
+6. Run `yarn typeorm migration:generate -n CreateDatabase` in the `api` folder, where `CreateDatabase` should be the name of the new migration.

+7. Delete `ormconfig.js`.

 ### Apply migrations